-Perspective | Trump is ‘Fox’s Frankenstein,’ says CNN’s Brian Stelter — and here’s the toll it’s taken on the network
+Perspective | Trump is ‘Fox’s Frankenstein,’ insiders told CNN’s Brian Stelter — and here’s the toll it’s taken

 Other staffers have reached a breaking point, he reports, such as former anchor Jenna Lee, who chose not to re-up when her contract expired in 2017, telling friends that “the real estate for real news was shrinking” at Fox News, though she wouldn’t say so publicly.

-This was not long after the network’s disgraceful, conspiracy theory-fueled reporting about Seth Rich, the young Democratic National Committee staff who was slain on a Washington, D.C., street in 2016; Hannity, among others, spent weeks trying to tie his death to Hillary Clinton’s campaign.
+This was not long after the network’s disgraceful, conspiracy theory-fueled reporting about Seth Rich, the young Democratic National Committee staffer who was slain on a D.C. street in 2016; Hannity, among others, spent weeks trying to tie his death to Hillary Clinton’s campaign.
 How could such baseless reporting ever have been broadcast?
 Stelter delves into one reason: Fox News’s lack of traditional standards and practices, the kind that every respectable news organization has.

 “The Seth Rich debacle happened because Fox operated without brake-tappers,” he writes.
 Stelter quotes a veteran Fox News anchor: “I was never never ever asked to get a second source.”

 Then there was Abby Huntsman, the former co-host of “Fox & Friends Weekend,” who couldn’t countenance Fox News’s full-throated support of the Trump policy that cruelly separated migrant families at the border.
 Huntsman “had been quietly talking to ABC executives about leaving Fox,” but was on the fence.
 “Family separations tipped her off the fence and onto ABC.”
-(She left ABC News’s “The View” early this year to help her father, John Huntsman, with his gubernatorial campaign; he lost in the Republican primary.)
+(She left ABC News’s “The View” early this year to help her father, Jon Huntsman, with his gubernatorial campaign; he lost in the Republican primary.)

 As for the future of Fox News, much depends on November’s presidential election, Stelter said.
-Should Trump lose his reelection bid, he thinks that Fox may change course — going on the offensive against Joe Biden’s presidency as it did against President Obama, and has never stopped doing against Hillary Clinton.
+Should Trump lose his reelection bid, he thinks that Fox may change course — going on the offensive against Joe Biden’s presidency as it did against President Barack Obama, and has never stopped doing against Hillary Clinton.
 Or, he speculated, it could return to meatier reporting overall.

 But there may be a new player to consider: “The biggest question is does Trump become a competitor,” Stelter told me, no longer content to dominate a network but wanting total control in the form of a new entity that might be dubbed “Trump TV.”